nadusumilli-unomaha/Omk/readme.md

 ### MYSQL

-Please use the following when you configure your .env file.
+Please use the following when you configure your .env file for your development environment.

 |Key|value|
 |---|-----|